 This will be another exciting day for us.
 After breakfast, we start to paddle down Sun Koshi.
 Within a short period of time, we will see Tama Koshi joining Sun Koshi, increasing the volume of Sun Koshi.
 At first, the waters are quite calm and paddling is easy but slowly the water currents of Sun Koshi increase, and we have to pay our attention to paddling.
 The highlights for this day are the exciting and challenging rapids, that include Meat Grinder (Class IV-), Punch (Class IV-), Judy (Class III), Pre-anxiety (Class III) and High-anxiety (Class IV-).
 As the evening approaches, we will stop rafting and set a camp at Jhagare.

-Day eight will test our team spirit as we will come across the famous Harkapur I and II (Class V-) rapids.
+Day four will test our team spirit as we will come across the famous Harkapur I and II (Class V-) rapids.
 After some paddling, we will see Dudh Koshi, join Sun Koshi.
 Depending on the season and water levels, the rapids may or may not be runnable.
 We'll make a careful group decision, as we always put safety first.
 Our camp site for the day will be at the beautiful Raighat beach for a much-needed rest and refreshment.

 After breakfast, we will start rafting again and we will meet some exciting rapids such as Jaws Rapid (Class IV-) followed by the notorious “Dead Man Eddy”.
 The main highlight of this day’s rafting is the rapid “Rhino Rock” (Class IV).
 True to its name, this rapid looks like the horn of a rhinoceros.
 The way we pass this rapid depends on level of water and decision by the guide.
 We will set up our camp for the night at Rasuwaghat by the Sun Koshi riverside.